sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/url-text-file-reader.rst

 =======================
 This node reads the content of a Text file present at the provided URL.

-Below is a sample workflow which contains the URL Text File Reader processor in Fire Insights.
+Below is a sample workflow which contains the URL Text File Reader processor in Sparkflows.
 It demonstrates the usage of the URL Text File Reader node to read content of a Text file present at the provided URL.

  .. figure:: ../../../_assets/user-guide/read-write/read-structured/read-text-URL-WF.png
     :alt: readwrite_userguide